TrueLayer/ginepro/README.md

 let grpc_client = TesterClient::new(load_balanced_channel);
 ```

-For other examples, have a look at the [examples](ginepro/examples) directory.
+For more examples, have a look at the [examples](ginepro/examples) directory.

 #### License